Connect with us

 If you don’t want to spend a ton of money on your next tablet you’ll probably want to go with another device.

-While it would be great to see Samsung drop the price of the Galaxy Tab series, we doubt that happens.
-The Galaxy Tab S9 started at $799 and we may see the Galaxy Tab S10 series follow suit.
+While it would be great to see Samsung drop the price of the Galaxy Tab series, we don’t expect that to happen.

 If spending $800 or more on a tablet is way too much for your budget, you’ll want to start looking at cheaper models.